Structural Frame Assembly

 Tip

-If you have drill bits of intermediate sizes around (e.g. 4.2 mm for an M5 thread) using them before may help a lot while threading.
+If you have drill bits of intermediate sizes (e.g. 4.2 mm for an M5 thread) using them before will make tapping much easier.

 Tip